 Opt for Double Duty Furniture

-Consider bringing in pieces of furniture that can work overtime in your living room, like this kitchen island from Afro Bohemian Living.
-This unfinished wood piece looks chic and boho, and not only provides separation between the open floor plan kitchen and living spaces, but also has drawers and shelves to stash stuff away.
+Consider bringing in pieces of furniture that can work overtime in your living room, like this kitchen island from afrobohemianliving.
+This boho-inspired unfinished wood piece not only provides separation between the open floor plan kitchen and living spaces, but also has drawers and shelves to stash stuff away.

 03 of 12